You Fell in Love With ’em, Now Where Ya Gonna Plant ’em?

 The deep, rich evergreen shrubbery makes a splendid backdrop for summer blooming shrubs or perennials in a long bed.

-Mixed hedges of japonicas and sasanquas can be effective for bloom in spring and fall, but choices must be thoughtful to produce a fine hedge.
+Mixed hedges of japonicas and sasanquas can be effective for bloom in spring and fall, but you should understand that this will be a more casual hedge because species vary in their growth habits.

-When camellias are massed, nobody gets the limelight.
-Bloom times vary.
+When camellias are massed in a bed, nobody gets the limelight.
+Everybody gets the limelight.

 One camellia’s blooms are fresh and bright while its neighbor’s are drooping and dropping.